Table of Contents

 - Work in dusty areas (mine, tobacco workshops, mills).

 - Age.
-Old age, at which physiological processes in the body change, the secret becomes more viscous.
+Old age, at which physiological processes in the body change

 - High humidity.
 This is especially true for swimmers and divers.
 Frequent ingestion of water in the ears leads to the swelling of the volume of sulfur, and in addition, conditions of high humidity are formed between the eardrum and the cork, which is excellent for the reproduction of microbes.